 Electric Airbags

 Electric airbags use a high-speed fan to pull air into the airbag and are powered either by a battery or a supercapacitor (which itself is powered by a battery).
 Both of these systems require you to charge the unit and power it on before use.
-Airbags like the Black Diamond JetForce Pro use a battery to power their fan, whereas the new Alpride E2 and LiTRIC systems employ a supercapacitor.
-Supercapacitor- and battery-powered fans vary in terms of weight (supercapacitors are lighter) and lifespan: batteries have enough charge to continuously fill an airbag (helpful in the case that an airbag is punctured) and can inflate an airbag multiple times in one charge.
-On the other hand, supercapacitors use up all of their charge with one deployment, but the good news is that they can be recharged in the field (the LiTRIC uses a built-in lithium-ion battery, while the Alpride employs two AAs).
+Airbags like the Black Diamond JetForce Pro use a battery to power their fan, whereas the new Alpride E2 and Litric systems employ a supercapacitor.
+Supercapacitor- and battery-powered fans vary in terms of weight (supercapacitors are lighter) and lifespan: Batteries have enough charge to continuously fill an airbag (helpful in the case that an airbag is punctured) and can inflate an airbag multiple times in one charge.
+On the other hand, supercapacitors only hold enough charge for a few practice deployments, although the Alpride system can be recharged in the field with two AAs.

 It’s no surprise that electric airbags have caught on, as they are superior to canister-powered airbags in a number of ways.
 First and foremost, you just can’t beat the ability to practice without churning through air cylinders or gas cartridges, and we’d much rather service our airbag by simply plugging it into the wall rather than having to find a place to refill a canister (or buy new gas cartridges).
 Second, the option for continuous deployment (keep in mind, this is only possible with battery-powered fans) can be extremely valuable if your airbag is ripped during a slide.
 And finally, electric airbags are practically a non-issue when it comes to air travel (larger lithium-ion batteries might need airline approval and must be placed in a carry-on), meaning that you don’t have to hassle with emptying your air cylinder or find a place to acquire compressed air or gas at your destination.

 Of course, there are a few reasons why electric airbags haven’t completely taken over the market.
 For one, they are expensive.
 The Black Diamond JetForce Pro will run you $1,500, while BD’s canister airbag (the JetForce UL) is available for just $900 (plus $70 for cartridges).
-Second, there’s simply more that can go wrong with an electric design: you’ll want to keep your battery charged, the system updated (the JetForce Pro is Bluetooth-compatible), and remember to turn your airbag on at the beginning of each ski day.
+Second, there’s simply more that can go wrong with an electric design: You’ll want to keep your battery charged, the system updated (the JetForce Pro is Bluetooth-compatible), and remember to turn your airbag on at the beginning of each ski day.
 There’s also the issue of cold temperatures affecting batteries, although this has been largely resolved in recent years.
-Currently, these designs are pretty darn refined, and we find ourselves recommending them over canister airbags in the vast majority of cases.
+Supercapacitor-powered systems are arguably the most refined and require very little maintenance in terms of charging, turning on and off (BCA actually recommends that users leave the Float E2's Alpride system on all season), and updating.

 Pros: